Utkarsh-Jha-MSAIB/data-science-for-audio-augmentation/README.md

 **Ever wondered how the New York skyline could sound? 🏙️**

-What if patterns we see around us could be transformed into music?
+What if patterns we see around us could be transformed into structured music?

 <p align="center">
   <img src="https://github.com/Utkarsh-Jha-MSAIB/data-science-for-audio-augmentation/blob/main/output_sample/viz0.png" width="1050"/>